celiao/django-rest-authemail/README.md

 Content-Type: application/json
 {
 	"email": [
-		"This field is required."
+		"This field may not be blank."
 	],
 	"password": [
-		"This field is required."
+		"This field may not be blank."
 	]
 }